 Completed in the fall of 2009, the Ruth L. Gottesman Clinical Skills Center (CSC) was built to meet the educational needs of Einstein’s medical school students as a resource for the teaching and assessment of clinical skills.
-Throughout their education, physicians in training need a safe and supportive environment to learn, practice and receive feedback on the clinical skills so essential to the practice of medicine.
+Throughout their education, physicians-in-training need a safe and supportive environment to learn, practice, and receive feedback on the clinical skills so essential to the practice of medicine.

 ICM consists of three separate courses taught during the first two years of medical school.

 Year 2 – In the second year course ICM: The Clinical Examination, students continue to learn more advanced physical examination techniques and incorporate physical diagnosis skills and clinical reasoning into their learning.
 Throughout the year there are workshops on a variety of special skills in the CSC, including IV Access and Blood Drawing, Cardiology-Heart Sounds, Breast, Pelvic and Male GU examinations, Stress Reduction Workshop.
-The students also work with Pediatric populations and Geriatric populations.
+The students also work with Pediatric and Geriatric populations.

 Belfer Educational Center for Health Sciences offers instructional laboratories and conference rooms, all fully equipped with multimedia digital data projectors and computers connected to the College of Medicine network.
 Except when in use for classes, these rooms are available to students for use as study areas.

 D. Samuel Gottesman Library has a collection of about 220,000 volumes, 1800 electronic books, 5600 electronic journal titles, and 124 electronic databases.
 These e-resources may be accessed directly by computer on or off campus.
 Located on the first floor of the Forchheimer building, the library space also includes a 24/7 study room, group study rooms and a quiet room.